grid-line

 In terms of demographics, US regions appear to have the least influence over gift preference.

-Only one gift category has a difference in gift preference greater than 5% - gift cards.
-61% of the Midwest would like to receive a gift card compared to 54% of folks living in the West.
+Only one gift category has a difference in gift preference greater than 5% – gift cards.
+61% of the Midwest would like to receive a gift card compared to 54% of people living in the West.

 The average percentage of Americans who said they would like a gift from any given category is as follows: